-Keep in mind that simply because you were re-admitted, it means that some sort of medical malpractice was committed.
+Keep in mind that simply because you were re-admitted, doesn’t mean that some sort of medical malpractice was committed.
 It also doesn’t mean that you were “harmed” because you were discharged early.

-If you are readmitted in the hospital and you receive the same type of treatment you would have received had you remained at the hospital, and the delayed treatment did not result in any harm, then there is no malpractice that has been committed.
+If you were readmitted in the hospital and you received the same type of treatment you would have received had you remained at the hospital, and the delayed treatment did not result in any harm, then there was no malpractice that was committed.
 You may feel inconvenienced and annoyed but you are not a medical malpractice victim.